yowainwright/codependence/README.md

 This project uses:

-- Node.js 20, 22, or 24 in CI; releases run on Node.js 24
+- Node.js 26 for development and releases
+- pnpm 11.21.0 through Nub 0.7.5
 - Bun 1.3.14

 We use [mise](https://mise.jdx.dev/) to manage tool versions.
-If you have mise installed, it will automatically use the correct versions of Node.js and bun.
+If you have mise installed, it will automatically use the correct versions of Node.js, Nub, and Bun.

 ### Setup with mise